- Students become acquainted with and learn to practice a new, critical way of looking at cultural practices.

 This course is the second course in the minor Gender Studies, for more information about this minor see http://students.uu.nl/en/node/351/gender-studies.

-LAS and TCS students who follow this course as part of the core curriculum of their major, need to complete a compulsory preparation course/assignment.
-See for more information: https://tcs.sites.uu.nl/
+LAS and TCS students who follow this course as part of the core curriculum of their major (hoofdrichting Postcolonial and Gender Studies) are required to complete one of the following compulsory preparation courses: Introduction to Gender Studies (blok 3), Gender, etniciteit en cultuurkritiek (blok 1) or Gender, Ethnicity and Cultural Critique (blok 1).
+See https://tcs.sites.uu.nl/ for more information.

 |Rosemarie Buikema, Liedeke Plate & Kathrin Thiele (2018) ‘Doing Gender in Media, Art and Culture.
 A Comprehensive Guide to Gender Studies’, 2nd Edition.
 London: Routledge.
 ISBN 9781138288263||Verplicht materiaal|